Get in touch with our career and course counsellors for some personalised assistance.

 VET Student Loans from 1 January 2017

 The Commonwealth government has announced a re-design of the current VET FEE-HELP loan scheme from 1 January 2017.
-The new VET Student Loans program will replace the existing scheme from 1 January 2017.
+The new VET Student Loans program replaced the existing scheme from 1 January 2017.

 Course eligibility for VET Student Loans is limited to courses that have a high national priority, meet industry needs, contribute to addressing skills shortages and lead to employment outcomes.

 What is VET FEE-HELP?

-VET FEE-HELP is a student loan scheme that is funded by the Commonwealth Government to assist eligible students pay their course fees for all Diploma and above level courses.
+VET FEE-HELP is a student loan scheme funded by the Commonwealth Government to assist eligible students pay their course fees for all Diploma and above level courses.

-VET FEE-HELP provides you with the option of:
+VET FEE-HELP provided students with the option of:

 - Paying fees upfront

 - Deferring all tuition fees; or

-- Paying some of your tuition fees upfront and deferring the balance
+- Paying some tuition fees upfront and deferring the balance

-VET FEE-HELP loans are not subject to income or assets tests.
+VET FEE-HELP loans were not subject to income or assets tests.

-There is a loan fee of 20% for fee-for-service VET FEE-HELP loans.
-There is no loan fee for Smart and Skilled VET FEE-HELP loans.
+There was a loan fee of 20% for fee-for-service VET FEE-HELP loans.
+There was no loan fee for Smart and Skilled VET FEE-HELP loans.

 On this page

-There is a limit set on the amount you can borrow in student loans (either VET FEE-HELP or FEE-HELP) over your lifetime.
+There is a limit set on the amount that can be borrowed in student loans (either VET FEE-HELP or FEE-HELP) over a lifetime.
 It is referred to as the FEE-HELP limit and is revised every year.
 The FEE-HELP limit refers only to the amount of the loan and does not include fees.

 For 2016, the FEE-HELP limit was $99,389.